druid-io/druid-io.github.io/_posts/2013-07-09-loading-data.md

 ---

 ## A New Post\n\nEnter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.
-Once you have a realtime node working, it is time to load your own data to see how Druid performs.
+In our last post, we got a realtime node working.
+Now it is time to load our own data to see how Druid performs.
 Druid can ingest data in three ways: via Kafka and a realtime node, via the indexing service, and via the Hadoop batch loader.
 Data is ingested in realtime using a [[Firehose]].
+In this post we'll outline how to ingest data in realtime using a Firehose.

 ## Create Config Directories ##
 Each type of node needs its own config file and directory, so create them as subdirectories under the druid directory.

 ```bash
 mkdir config
 mkdir config/realtime